vrankaanna/seznamkontaktu/README.md

-List of contacts into which you can add another inputs and also check the details and change the details od existing contacts.
+List of contacts into which you can add another inputs and also check the details and change the details of existing contacts.